GESIS Knowledge Graph

 Will

 Will is a senior researcher in information science.
 In his research, he is investigating citation behaviour and usage of data in different scientific disciplines across time.
 To analyse data citation and usage behaviour in the social science domain, Will can query the necessary data from the GESIS KG via its provided SPARQL endpoint.
-Alternatively, he can download the KG as a dump file to analyse it offline with other preferred tools.
-The provided documentation of the underlying schema of the GESIS KG helps him to understand the structure of the data.
+Alternatively, he can download the KG to analyse it offline with other preferred tools.
+The provided documentation of the data model helps him to understand the structure of the data.

 You can find an example SPARQL query here.